CAMSCSC/GitBook-Learn/software/worldmachine2/worldmachine2.md

 ![](maps+co.PNG)

 Use the [Coastal Overlay Macro](http://www.world-machine.com/library/index.php?entry=47&focus=1) to create a texure.
-(Note: [This](https://github.com/CAMSCSC/Learn/blob/master/software/worldmachine2/CoastalOverlay.dev) macro has been edited to output many types of maps)
+(Note: [This](https://github.com/CAMSCSC/Learn/blob/master/software/worldmachine2/CoastalOverlay.dev) macro is used to output different types of maps)

 ![](co.PNG)